Carved Tree

 The Photograph Before the Removal

-Henry King was a photographer who travelled extensively through New South Wales and Queensland between 1889 and 1894, documenting Aboriginal people and cultural sites.
+Henry King was a photographer who travelled extensively through New South Wales between 1889 and 1894, documenting Aboriginal people and cultural sites.
 His photograph of a carved burial tree captures it in its original context — standing in the landscape, among other trees, in the country where the burial occurred.

-The tree was later removed and transported to the Australian Museum in the early 1900s.
+The tree was later removed and transported to the Australian Museum.
 Stripped from its land, it became a museum object — still carrying its carvings, but severed from the ground that gave them meaning.

-King's photograph is now the only record of what the tree looked like in the place it was meant to be.
+King's photograph is now the only record of what the tree looked like in its place.
 A photograph preserving a memory of a memory system.
 Two technologies, separated by millennia, documenting each other.

 The Language of the Scar